From V8 to Roxette: my English journey

 And that’s how I became more and more interested in learning English.

-I still remember those lyrics by heart.
+I still remember all those lyrics by heart.

-I owe so much to my mom.
+To sum up, today I'm an English teacher who owes so much to his mom.
 She always gave me everything she could so I could become someone in life.
-She never let circumstances define my future, her love and strength did.
+She never let circumstances define my future.

 Comentarios